-My husband and I were clearing leaves and winter debris out of one of the hosta beds when we heard a car stop in the road just slightly past our house.
-A woman got out of the car and quickly walked to a flower garden we have created at the edge of our lawn.
+I was clearing leaves and winter debris out of one of the hosta beds when I heard a car stop in the road just slightly past our house.
+A woman got out of the car and quickly walked to a flower garden I have created at the edge of our lawn.
 She was carrying a large plastic bag.

-We’re used to people slowing down or stopping to look at this little garden, but we were justifiably concerned when the woman suddenly started ripping great clumps of the ferns out of the soil and stuffing them into her bag.
-It took us a few seconds to realize what she was doing and to get close enough to her to say something, and in that short time she had almost filled the bag with ferns.
-When my mild-mannered husband quietly asked her if she realized that the garden was private property and represented a lot of hard work that she was destroying, she snapped that she was only getting some “fiddlehead greens” and that we had plenty more.
-Even when we told her that these were not fiddlehead ferns and that this type of fern is not edible, she continued to pull up ferns and stuff them into her bag.
+I’m used to people slowing down or stopping to look at this little garden, but I was justifiably concerned when the woman suddenly started ripping great clumps of the ferns out of the soil and stuffing them into her bag.
+It took me a few seconds to realize what she was doing and to get close enough to her to say something, and in that short time she had almost filled the bag with ferns.
+Somehow I managed to quietly ask her if she realized that the garden was private property and represented a lot of hard work that she was destroying, she snapped that she was only getting some “fiddlehead greens” and that I had plenty more.
+Even when I told her that these were not fiddlehead ferns and that this type of fern is not edible, she continued to pull up ferns and stuff them into her bag.

 I hope she didn’t try to eat them…